NielsEngelhard/League-of-Letters/BACKLOG.md

-- bring your own word mode
-- Fix play gain en score overview.
-Nu heel lelijk
 MUST

-SHOULD
-- statistics regarding games played
+- statistics regarding games played (and disclaimer that it can bla) SHOULD
+- GAME MODE: bring your own word
 - Sound effects
-- bugfix, zet console log in de header en zie dat deze 10x wordt aangeroepen??
-Hzo?
-Is dit een bug?
+- Favourite color is displayed as your color everywhere

 COULD
-- Favourite color is displayed as your color everywhere
 - Timer also determines the score (bonus system extended)
 - See which player guessed which word
 - Online game mode "challenge each other by picking your own words at the beginning of the game"